Public Committee Against Torture in Israel: Reports

-In 2009, PCATI released a report titled "Shackling as a Form of Torture and Abuse" that accused Israel of torturing hundreds of Palestinian prisoners by shackling them in violation of International standards.
+In 2009, PCATI released a report titled "Shackling as a Form of Torture and Abuse" that accused Israel of torturing hundreds of Palestinian prisoners by shackling them in violation of international standards.
 The report also called into question Israel's refusal to allow the Red Cross to inspect Facility 1391, a secret prison which has been called Israel's "Guantanamo Bay".

-The Public Committee against Torture in Israel is conducting annual reports on the current situation in Israel.
-In 2022, the report stated that since 2001, over 1400 complaints have been submitted to the Ministry of Justice, whereas supposedly only 3 investigations were opened.
+The Public Committee against Torture in Israel conducts annual reports on the situation in Israel.
+In 2022, the report stated that since 2001, over 1400 complaints have been submitted to the Ministry of Justice, whereas supposedly only three investigations were opened.
 The reports are published in English, Hebrew and Arabic language.

 Media coverage

 PCATI is repeatedly referred to in various media.
-These include articles, about PCATI or with PACTI as a source, in the Israeli newspapers Haaretz, Times of Israel, the Jerusalem Post,+972 Magazine and the British BBC as well as The Guardian.
+These include articles, about PCATI or with PCATI as a source, in the Israeli newspapers Haaretz, Times of Israel, the Jerusalem Post, +972 Magazine and the British BBC as well as The Guardian.

-On 20 September 2016, the pro-Israel NGO NGO Monitor called some of PCATI's allegations baseless, such as the 2013 claim that Israel placed Palestinian children (and adults) in iron cages.
-Since then, several news networks circulated this claim, including The Independent and mondoweiss.
+On 20 September 2016, the pro-Israel organisation NGO Monitor called some of PCATI's allegations baseless, such as the 2013 claim that Israel placed Palestinian children (and adults) in iron cages.
+Since then, several news networks circulated this claim, including The Independent and Mondoweiss.